rxhit4/Reconstruction-of-Sentinel-2-NDVI-using-Sentinel-1-SAR-data/README.md

 # Reconstruction of Sentinel-2 NDVI using Sentinel-1 (SAR) Data

-This repository contains the code and configuration used to reconstruct cloud-contaminated NDVI time series by integrating Sentinel-1 Synthetic Aperture Radar (SAR) data with cloud-free Sentinel-2 optical imagery.
+This repository contains the code and configuration for reconstructing cloud-contaminated NDVI from Sentinel-2 satellite's optical imagery by integrating Sentinel-1 satellite's Synthetic Aperture Radar (SAR) data.
 The entire implementation is conducted within the Google Earth Engine (GEE) platform, allowing scalable and efficient restoration of vegetation indices, particularly in monsoon-affected regions.

 ---